August 14, 2019 | Story by: Erin Utter | Photos by: Taylor J. Photography- Header photo. Courtesy of Hayley Pierzynski

 The hotel was added to the national registry of historic places in the 1980s.
 Now freshly restored, Becker hopes the hotel has another 150 years of life ahead of her.
 As far as our future goes, Matt Becker plans on continuing the slow expansion so they can be more widely available.
 That, and they want to keep making great classic beers.

-Allergy Friendly Restaurants in Livingston County
+"Cheers!" in Livingston County